Skip to content

 Retrofitting your home

-Retrofitting is the term for making changes to existing buildings to reduce energy use and carbon dioxide emissions.
-It can also save you money in the long term.
+Retrofitting means making changes to your home to reduce energy use and carbon dioxide emissions.
+Over the long term it can also save you money.

 Examples of retrofitting include: